umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

            set each corresponding pin to **ON** if a slave is present in the channel pair, otherwise set to **OFF**
         4. Set SW5 to \[**ON, OFF, OFF, OFF**\] (channels come on immediately with power, output is constant rather than pulsed)

+     4. Put on the Raspberry Pi connector.

 12. Undervoltage Lockout test
-    1. Set input power to ~4.8V, turn power on, and connect raspberry Pi LVR monitor
+    1. Set input power to ~4.8V, connect raspberry Pi LVR monitor and turn power on
     2. Reduce the input power gradually, and confirm that the outputs shut off (go to ~0V) below 4.5-4.6 volts (ish).
 After confirming this, turn the input power back to ~4.8V so that the outputs are on for the next test.